MaciejFigat/MERN_SocksShop/backend/README.md

 1.  new userController - getUsers
 2. in userRoutes we bring in the getUser controller
-3. authentication for admin in authMiddleware
+3. authentication for admin in authMiddleware _frontend:_
+1. constants
+2. new user reducer -userListReducer
+2.1. add it to store
+3. new user action - listUsers
+_backend:_
+1. new screen UserListScreen.js

 ## //
 ## //